KKshitiz/git-learn/README.md

 - Central Repository : This is the main project on the central server, a copy of which is with every team member as local repository.

+## What is HEAD?

+HEAD is YOU
+HEADis a symbolic reference pointing to wherever you are in your commit history.
+It follows you wherever you go, whatever you do, like a shadow.
+If you make a commit, HEAD will move.
+If you checkout something, HEAD will move.
+Whatever you do, if you have moved somewhere new in your commit history, HEAD has moved along with you.
+To address one common misconception: you cannot detach yourself from HEAD.
+That is not what a detached HEAD state is.
+If you ever find yourself thinking: "oh no, i'm in detached HEAD state!
+I've lost my HEAD!"
+Remember, it's your HEAD.
+HEAD is you.
+You haven't detached from the HEAD, you and your HEAD have detached from something else.

 ## Creating:

 - from scratch(two ways)::no work done on the project till now: